silbusch/ST25_SpatioTemporalModeling/README.md

 ## Content

-The script models the potential habitat of the **_Oreamnos americanus_** using a Generalized Liear Model, Generalized Additive Model, Maximum Entropy Model, and Random Forest model.
+The script models the potential habitat of the **_Oreamnos americanus_** using a **Generalized Liear Model, Generalized Additive Model, Maximum Entropy Model**, and **Random Forest** model.
 The **_Oreamnos americanus_** distribution is highly fragmented into niches, it has been introduced to some areas and naturally inhabits mountain regions.

 #### 1. Data download of the species
 To download the complete species data, you need your own account (not a Google account).
 Your username, password and email address must be entered in the download code.
 The following is a brief description of the procedure and some code snippets for preparation analysis are shown.
 The script itself contains further comments on the individual steps.